-- Flush each drinking water outlet for about 30 seconds to remove water that has been sitting in the taps and bubbler valves.
+- Flush each drinking water outlet for 30 seconds to remove water that has been sitting in the taps and bubbler valves.

-This advice is provided as a precaution.
+This advice is provided to all schools in NSW as a precaution.

 You can call 1300 066 055 to talk to your local Public Health Unit.